 · Mix the Dough

 Weigh out your sourdough and add to the bowl, pulling up the dough from the edges to cover the sourdough, pinching it and twisting the dough, rotating the bowl as you go.
 Continue until the starter feels integrated.
 The texture will be soft and stretchable (extensible).
 Next weigh out the salt with your smaller scale.
-Dissolve the salt in a tiny amount of water and pour over the top of the dough, pinching, pulling, and twisting the dough as with the starter, rotate the bowl as you go.
+Dissolve the salt or the miso in a tiny amount of water and pour over the top of the dough, pinching, pulling, and twisting the dough as with the starter, rotate the bowl as you go.
 Cover with a lid or plastic wrap or a damp clean kitchen towel.
 Rest the dough for 10-15 minutes.

 Set a timer for 10 minutes and knead the dough in its bowl, by pulling up an edge of the dough, stretching it up and over the top, and pushing it down.
 Rotate the bowl 90° as you go.
-The dough will start very extensible (stretchy and sloppy), but soon the salt and gluten in the dough will tighten up its texture and the dough will become elastic (snaps back after stretching).
+The dough will start very extensible (stretchy and sloppy), but soon the salt/miso and gluten in the dough will tighten up its texture and the dough will become elastic (snaps back after stretching).
 Cover and set aside for an hour in a temperately warm place (70-80°F is ideal), if it’s too cool in your kitchen fermentation will take longer and too hot will speed up fermentation but faster isn’t better when it comes to taste and texture.

 · Bulk Fermentation